Corey Parker (rugby league): 2000s

-Parker, made his NRL debut in 2001 with the Broncos, scoring a try in his first match.
-At times earlier in his career he weighed as much as 108 kilogrammes and sometimes played prop.
+Parker made his NRL debut in 2001 with the Broncos, scoring a try in his first match.
+At some point, he weighed 108 kilogrammes and played prop.
 The same year, Parker and Brent Tate both considered offers from the Canterbury Bulldogs, meeting with club officials in secret.
 Coach Wayne Bennett found out about the meeting, and dropped both Parker and Tate to reserve grade as a result.